Construction starts on Europe’s largest underwater tunnel in Genoa, Italy

 A milestone for Europe’s infrastructure

-The Genoa sub-port underwater tunnel is poised to be the largest of its kind in Europe and the fourth largest globally, it represents a monumental stride in engineering and architectural excellence.
+The Genoa sub-port underwater tunnel is poised to be the largest of its kind in Europe and the fourth largest Worldwide, it represents a significant stride in engineering and architectural excellence.
 With big names like Salvini and Piano at the helm, the project not only exemplifies Italy’s prowess in innovative infrastructure but also sets a precedent for sustainable urban development across Europe.
-As the construction of the tunnel progresses, the tunnel is set to redefine the parameters of transportation efficiency, environmental stewardship, and quality of urban life.
+As construction progresses, the tunnel will redefine transportation efficiency, environmental management, and quality of urban life.

 Read also: T-50: India’s longest transportation tunnel is now open